Things you need to know before you Retake the GRE

-This is an option that lets students select the scores they want to send the universities of their choice.
-This is great if you’ve attempted the GRE multiple times and want to send a score that best represents your performance or the performance that a university is looking for.
+This option enables students to select the scores they want to send to the universities of their choice.
+This option is great if you’ve attempted the GRE multiple times and want to send a score that best represents your performance, or will fulfil the performance requirement that a university is looking for.

 The Score Select option therefore gives a student flexibility with respect to choosing the most pertinent set of scores to be sent to a university.
 For example, if a university requires a high quant score, you might want to report the test score with the highest quant score.

 Visit the official GRE Score Select Option page to get a better perspective.